Vermont Horse Racing Betting in 2024

 4. BetOnline: The Most Generous Cashback Rebate Program

-Our experts placed BetOnline fourth overall in the list of best racebooks in Vermont, but it earned special attention from the panel for its cashback rebate program, which they crowned the best in the state.
+Our experts placed BetOnline fourth overall in the list of best racebooks in Vermont, but it earned special attention from the panel for its cashback rebate promo, which they crowned the best in the state.
 BetOnline returns 4% of the amount you wager on straight (win, lose or show) bets – not the amount you lose.
 That 4% applies to wins and losses.
 That goes up to 9% cashback on exotic bets.
+There are also a number of promo codes at BetOnline that users can take advantage of.

 BetOnline features races from all across the U.S. as well as Australia, the U.K., Ireland, France, South Africa and Japan.
 It’s also one of the few sites to feature Swedish harness racing.
 For big races like the Triple Crown and Breeders’ Cup, it posts fixed odds several weeks ahead of time, to give bettors plenty of time to get their futures bets in and to handicap the race.
 The odds are also usually more favorable than those offered elsewhere.